I’m on my work experience placement today in the MoneyAware office. With...

 Now Wonga’s in administration, do I need to repay my loan?

-No doubt you’ll have seen in the news today that payday loan lenders Wonga have collapsed, and have gone into administration.
+No doubt you’ll have seen in the news today that Wonga, payday loan lenders, have collapsed, and have gone into administration.

 We’ve written previously about payday loans and the issues within the market.
 Ultimately, the FCA’s response to these issues and a string of compensation claims led to the collapse of the payday lender.

-At this time, a third party firm (Grant Thornton) is moving in to oversee the administration and will be in contact with the FCA, who also issued a press release stating they’re committed to making sure Wonga’s customers are treated fairly.
+At this time, a third party firm (Grant Thornton) is moving in to oversee the administration and will be in contact with the FCA, who also issued a press release stating they’re committed to making sure the Wonga payday loans customers are treated fairly.